dgavigan/davegavigan.com/src/pages/portfolio/wfm-mobile.md

 ### Project Overview
 WFM Mobile was an initiative to modernize Whole Foods' inventory and replenishment processes by transitioning from older handheld devices to the newer HoneyWell CT47 models running on Android.
 This project was crucial for enhancing the efficiency of in-store operations.

-### Your Role: Lead Web Engineer
+### Role: Senoir Engineer
-In my role as Lead Web Engineer, I was responsible for the frontend development of web applications and the integration with the native container application.
+In my role as Lead Web Engineer for the wfm mobile project, I was responsible for the frontend development of web applications and the integration with the native container application.
 Collaborating closely with my manager, who managed the C# and Xamarin components, I focused on ensuring seamless interaction between the web components and the native application.

 ### Technologies Used
 - Android Operating System (for HoneyWell CT47)